styleguide

 Function Comments

-Any function that is not both obvious and short must be commented.
-Any function in a library must be commented regardless of length or complexity.
+Any function that is not both obvious and short must have a function header comment.
+Any function in a library must have a function header comment regardless of length or complexity.

 It should be possible for someone else to learn how to use your program or to use a function in your library by reading the comments (and self-help, if provided) without reading the code.

-All function comments should describe the intended API behaviour using:
+All function header comments should describe the intended API behaviour using:

 Example: